48302-DiogoJesus/DgJ_MEIC_paper/_TODO.md

 - Prof. Review
     - rewrite considering the feedback on line: "Planners can use different optimizations to achieve their goals"

+- ADD: Other solutions don't use non-uniform worker resources

 - Solution/Architecture
     - Static Workflow Planner
         - show the image example + explain it